emgram769/lighthouse/README.md

 TODO
 ---
-Add image, alignment, colors and other formatting features to the results syntax.
+Add alignment, colors and other formatting features to the results syntax.

 BUGS
 ---